 - Students should advise the Executive Officer regarding electives in which they are interested.

 - Advanced students may take reading courses by arrangement with a faculty member and the approval of the Executive Officer.

 - Courses may be audited with the instructor’s approval.

 - The Applied Economics Seminar may be repeated once for credit.
 In order to repeat the Applied Economics Seminar a second time, students must receive approval from the Executive Officer.

-- All required courses must be completed with a letter grade.
+- All required courses except for the Applied Economics Seminar must be completed with a letter grade.
 This includes field courses that are needed to fulfill the Second Examination requirements.
+The Applied Economics Seminar is graded on a Pass/Fail basis.
 In regard to any other non-required electives, students have the option to complete such courses with a letter grade or a Pass/Fail grade.

-- Students should check with each of their professors at the beginning of each course to see whether they have all of the necessary prerequisites.
+- Students should check with each of their professors proir to the beginning of each course to see whether they have all of the necessary prerequisites.

 - Although 700-level courses are traditionally first-year courses and 800-level courses are advanced, there is little operational difference in the Economics program.
 The 60-credit requirement has no specific division between the number of 700 and 800-level credits.

 - From time to time the program is able to offer special courses or seminars in certain fields.
 These occasions arise because of the short-term availability of scholars from elsewhere or because of special research interests of students and faculty.
 This provides flexibility to “experiment” with a course or seminar without committing the program to a continued offering.
 If results suggest that the offering be continued, it will be added to the Bulletin listings.